 Low-Carb Tortilla Chips – quick and easy SUPERFOOD Chips

 All you need are 4 main ingredients – plus water !

-Almond meal – sometimes called almond flour (affiliate link) or ground almond – all are the same.
+Almond meal – sometimes called almond flour or ground almond – all are the same.
 I used blanched almond meal but unblanched almond meal would work well too.
 The color only will differ.

 Chia seeds – I used black chia seeds but use the one you have on hands

 Spices of your choice – play with the spices and create TONS of low carb tortilla chips flavors!
 I love to combine ground cumin, garlic powder and nutrition yeast – this gives a cheesy flavor while adding lots of vitamins B1 and B2.
 Other great idea are smoked paprika, paprika, dried rosemary, curry powder or even turmeric!